 For indexing images, the state-of-the-art complex object database naturally supports indexing the binary image, features extracted from the image, and the metadata attributed to the images.
 Highly sophisticated methods have been developed for content-based image retrieval [Smeulders et al., 2000].
 Examples are the extraction of salient features of images, such as low-level visual properties of texture, colour, and shape, or various multi-scale robust features.
-It is an open question whether specialized visual CH features can be fruitfully developed, for example for classifying different sorts of art objects.
 The output of visual feature extractors is typically stored in a dedicated indexing structure separated from the main index.
 Effective image retrieval methods still heavily rely on metadata, so all available textual information about the images will be carefully indexed.
-For the specific cultural heritage domain, it is also an open question how to integrate the specific metadata descriptions and textual context, with the content-based image features.
+The images may be manually annotated, or semi-automatically derived from the textual context [Barnard and Forsyth, 2001; Jeon et al., 2003].
+In some cases, annotations are critical to image retrieval and content-based features make limited contributions [Byrne, 2003].